nightduck/dyfc_blas/test/README.md

 different input sizes

 IN PROGRESS: The input sizes can only be specified in the hls_config file.
-See the two lines passing the dimN, dimM, and dimK defines as cflags.
-We need some way to automatically modify the config file between successive tests.
+See the two lines passing cflags.
+We need some way to automatically modify the config file between successive tests to define dimN, dimM, and dimK.
 Each test also needs to extract the latency information from csynth.rtpt file.
 Preferably both the unit as a whole, as well as just the call to the API, to give us a sense of memory overhead.